-The EDC effort is based on our collective prior work integrating the diverse fields of HCl and urban planning.
-From the HCl perspective we have engaged in the cultivation of conceptual frameworks and the creation of computational systems, such as domain-oriented design environments.
-The urban-planning contributions include the notions of participation, and the development of physical models and physical-simulation games [Arias, 1996] as decision support tools to empower citizens in the framing and resolution of complex planning problems, which by nature exist in a context of change and conflicting objectives [Arias, 1995].
+The EDC effort is based on our collective prior work in the diverse fields of HCI and urban planning.
+From the HCI perspective we have engaged in the cultivation of conceptual frameworks and the creation of computational systems, such as domain-oriented design environments [Fischer, 1994a].
+The urban-planning contributions include the notions of participation [Arias, 1989;

+Arias, 1984], and the development of physical models and physical-simulation games [Arias, 1996] as decision support tools to empower citizens in the framing and resolution of complex planning problems, which by nature exist in a context of change and conflicting objectives [Arias, 1995; Jung et al., 1995].